Flashbang-Time/Shadow-MSM/README.md

 **RAM-first bare-metal bring-up and Linux boot research for legacy Qualcomm MSM hardware.**

+The modem has been killed because of me knocking the PMIC chip off the board while removing it's shield.

 Shadow-MSM currently targets the **ZTE/Vodafone K3765-Z**, built around the Qualcomm MSM6290.
 The project provides a reproducible path from the legacy Qualcomm primary downloader to custom ARM code, a diagnostic stage-0 monitor,